Ice packs spend 9 minutes doing their job. Kelvin spends 40.

 About 60 minutes.
 No freezer required.

-Wrap it on
+Place it on

 Knee, shoulder, back, elbow.
 Safe on bare skin.